Vineland: Critical reception

 Film critic Terrence Rafferty admired the novel, and in The New Yorker called it "the oldest story in the world—the original sin and the exile from Paradise", but author Sean Carswell later contended that aside from Rafferty and Rushdie, initial reviews of Vineland "run the gamut from slightly miffed to outright hostile."
 Edward Mendelson's review in The New Republic was mostly favorable; he found the plot tangled and tedious but praised Pynchon's "intellectual and imaginative energy" and called the book "a visionary tale" whose world was "richer and more various than the world of almost any American novel in recent memory."
 He also commended its "comic extravagance", writing, "no other American writer moves so smoothly and swiftly between the extremes of high and low style."

 Mendelson additionally noted that Vineland was more integrated with its emotions and feelings than Pynchon's previous novels, and Jonathan Rosenbaum wrote in the Chicago Reader that it was the author's most hopeful work yet.
 That hopefulness was also mentioned by Rushdie, who believed the book suggested community, individuality, and family as counterweights to the repressive Nixon–Reagan era, but Dan Geddes opined in 2005 in The Satirist that the book's "happy ending" was surprising, given its overarching warning about a growing police state.
 Contrarily, Rushdie found that the shocking final scene lent itself to a morally ambiguous ending and felt the novel expertly held a balance between light and dark throughout.

 Film adaptation

 Pynchon's novel was said by filmmaker Paul Thomas Anderson to be the loose inspiration for his 2025 film, One Battle After Another.
 Anderson has spoken many times of his love for, and desire to adapt, Vineland.
-In early 2024, he began filming a new project rumored to be based on the novel.
-The rumors were eventually confirmed to be true.
-One Battle After Another was released in September 2025.
+In early 2024, he began filming a new project, confirmed later to be based on the novel.
+One Battle After Another was released in September 2025 and was nominated for 14 Academy Awards, winning six: Best Casting, Best Supporting Actor (Sean Penn), Best Adapted Screenplay, Best Film Editing, Best Director, and Best Picture.

 In an early Q&A after a screening, Anderson mentioned that he struggled to conceptualize a proper adaptation of the book, stating "when you go to adapt it, you have to be much rougher on the book to adapt it.
 You have to kind of not be gentle."